savoirfairelinux/cqfd/README.md

 cqfd provides a quick and convenient way to run commands in the current directory, but within a Docker container defined in a per-project config file.

-This becomes useful when building an application designed for another Linux system, e.g. building a RHEL7 app when your workstation runs on Ubuntu 16.04.
+This becomes useful when building an application designed for another Linux system, e.g. building an old embedded firmware that only works in an older Linux distribution.

 # Using cqfd #